Pufflegamerz/Corescript/README.md

-# NEW VERSION RELEASED!
+# Corescript
-Corescript 2 is being made!
-Here are a list of improvements:
+A simple programming language, designed for beginners.